mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Necessary Centralization {#necessary}

-Depending upon a protocol's requirements, it is not always possible to avoid introducing centralization risk -- in particular:
+Some protocol requirements require the introduction of centralization risk -- in particular:

 * When there is a requirement for a single, global 'source of truth' (e.g., for unambiguous naming), or
 * When endpoints need to solve the 'rendezvous problem' in order for two parties to communicate without prior arrangement, or